vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - the final desired collection;
 - materialized assets;
 - diagnostics.

+`CollectionPreparation` is the small assembly helper for new collection-dependent work.
+It begins from the resolver's immutable desired collection, creates the same `SampleCollectionBuilder` and `InstrumentSetBuilder` used during normal scanning, and can append or replace derived synth assets under stable named slots.
+Static formats never enter this lifecycle.

+Source annotations produced during preparation are returned with the materialized assets. `Session` replaces annotations owned by those stable asset IDs on every rebuild and removes them with stale materialized assets.
+Derived instruments, regions, and samples therefore retain the same HexView/TreeView provenance as scan-time assets instead of becoming invisible after collection resolution.

 The stable slot mechanism preserves asset IDs during this transition.
 The replacement is symbolic sample binding stored in durable instrument/sample values, followed by a pure collection binder.
 The intended invariant is: **collection rebuilding never accesses `SourceStore` and never reparses sequence, articulation, instrument, or sample structures.**